Friday, April 29, 2016

 Can we slash and burn and lug wood to the bonfires without smashing these beauties?

 Keep in mind that the trilliums and wood anemones (as above) are a lot harder to restore than much of the summer and fall flora in our seed mixes.
-We want the survivors to continue to survive and spread, with all this new light we're giving them.
+We want the survivors to continue to Thrive and spread, with all this new light we're giving them.

 So, as with the seeded areas, we marked the sensitive flora with red flags.